AlAliMazen/Wordle-Game/README.md

 # Wordle Game
-🚨**Required**

-In simple eords, **WordleGame** is an international game where player should guess the right word in six tries.
+In simple words, **Wordle Game** is an international game where player should guess the right word in six tries.
 In other words, there are 6 rows and each row has 5 square for a 5 letter meaningful word.
-The word itself should not be an acrynom or a person name.
+The word itself should not be an acronym or a person name.

-If player guessed a right letter at right positon, the game board square and the keyboard key will be turned to a green.
+If player guessed a right letter at right position, the game board square and the keyboard key will be turned to a green.

 If player guessed a right letter at wrong position, the game board square as will as the keyboard key will be turned into yellow.